Mohammed5253/Laravel6-Boilerplate-with-relationships/README.md

 # Laravel6-relationship-boilerplate
- Laravel 6 Boilerplate With Authentication, Soft delete Relationship Management
+ Laravel 6 Boilerplate With Authentication, Soft delete Relationship Management .
+ Out of box: <b> Monitor the changes with Telescope </b>